kugendran-naidoo/QTopoQA/qtdaqa/Questions.md

 	  Topo and node features are true CSV datasets with named numeric columns; headers are necessary so pandas (and ultimately PyTorch) know which statistic each value represents.
 Those files are fed directly into model training/inference and having column names ensures consistent ordering.

 	  Because interface files are only intermediates and never passed directly to the model, adding a header provides no benefit—and would actually break the existing parsers.
 The current, headerless format is therefore both intentional and required for the rest of the pipeline to function correctly.

+	  PDB Insertion Codes and Impact on .pt files

+	  Big Picture

+Protein structures label each residue with a chain ID (A/B/…) and a residue number.
+When extra residues are inserted between numbered positions, PDB files reuse the number but add an insertion code such as 30A, 30B, etc. (node_fea_df.py:113-149).
+Those letters keep the biological order without renumbering the whole chain.
+The inference script topoqa/src/get_interface.py:12-64 collects interface residues into a Python set and then sorts them by (chain, residue number, residue name), silently ignoring the insertion code.
+Sets preserve no order, so any residue pair like 30, 30A, 30B comes out in the order decided by CPython’s hash table at run time.
+Graph construction (topoqa/src/graph.py:10-34) simply reads the interface file, merges it with node/topology features, and preserves whatever order it received.
+When the same structure is processed twice with different insertion-code tie-breakers, you get the same data but listed in a different row sequence.
+A GNN can still use it, but the .pt bytes don’t match and downstream diffs light up.
+Why Behaviour Differs Now

+The refreshed graph_builder2.py rewrites each interface file by rounding coordinates and then sorting deterministically on (chain, residue number, residue name, insertion code) (qtdaqa/graph_builder2/graph_builder2.py:99-157).
+Whenever a chain really has multiple residues with the same number—e.g. c<L>r<14>R<ASP> and c<L>r<14>i<L>R<ASP>—the new file orders them alphabetically by insertion code, while the legacy inference run preserved the hash-based order it happened to generate.
+The node and edge tensors follow suit, so hash-order vs. deterministic-order files compare “different” even though the underlying graph is the same.
+Concrete Example

+legacy interface extract (order from Python set) c<L>r<14>i<D>R<ARG>
+c<L>r<14>R<ASP>
+c<L>r<14>i<L>R<ASP>
+c<L>r<14>i<H>R<GLU>

+deterministic rewrite
+c<L>r<14>R<ASP>
+c<L>r<14>i<D>R<ARG>
+c<L>r<14>i<H>R<GLU>
+c<L>r<14>i<L>R<ASP>
+Both mention the same four residues; they’re just listed in a different order.

+What to Do

+For faithful training/inference going forward
+Use the deterministic ordering already in graph_builder2.py.
+Every rerun now yields identical .pt files, making regression testing and debugging much easier.
+A GNN treats permuted nodes the same, so model quality is unaffected as long as you keep one ordering per dataset.
+For byte-for-byte legacy reproduction
+You must restore the original tie-breaking: skip the deterministic sort and run the pipeline with the identical Python interpreter and PYTHONHASHSEED that produced the archived files.
+Otherwise, reusing the old interface text files verbatim is the only way to recreate those exact tensors.
+Key Takeaway for Non-Experts
+Insertion codes are the letters PDB files add when several residues share the same number.
+The historical inference script didn’t fully sort by those letters, so their order changed unpredictably between runs.
+The new pipeline fixes the ordering, which is good for reproducibility but means the tensors no longer match the legacy artifacts byte-for-byte.
+The data itself hasn’t changed—only the row order—and modern GNN training will work the same with the new files.

+Comparing .pt files

+compare_pt_files.py does not rely on a raw byte diff.
+It loads each pair with torch.load, walks the resulting objects, and performs field-by-field comparisons (tensors, lists, dicts, scalars).
+Tensors must have identical shapes and their values must match exactly, because the default tolerances (abs_tolerance=0, rel_tolerance=0) require every element to be equal.
+If you prefer a looser check you can rerun the script with non-zero tolerances, but even then it is comparing numerical content—not just file bytes.

+What actually changes?
+Only the order of entries in each tensor.
+The shapes stay identical, and the underlying numbers are the same once you line them up properly.
+The mismatch you see is a permutation of node rows and the corresponding edge indices.

+Why does it happen?
+For residues with insertion codes (e.g. PDB entry 1BTH has chain L residue 14 with variants 14, 14A, 14L, etc.), the historical inference run preserved whichever order the Python set returned.
+The refreshed graph_builder2.py sorts those residues deterministically (graph_builder2.py:99-158).
+That reorder is what propagates through to x, edge_index, and edge_attr.

+Concrete illustration (1bth_1)
+In output/ARM/old_method_inference/work/interface/1bth_1.txt the tied residues appear as:

+c<L>r<14>i<D>R<ARG>
+c<L>r<14>R<ASP>
+c<L>r<14>i<L>R<ASP>
+c<L>r<14>i<H>R<GLU>
+With the deterministic rewrite (output/ARM/283_failed/work/interface/1bth_1.interface.txt) the same block becomes:

+c<L>r<14>R<ASP>
+c<L>r<14>i<D>R<ARG>
+c<L>r<14>i<H>R<GLU>
+c<L>r<14>i<L>R<ASP>
+When you load the .pt files:

+base = torch.load('.../283_failed/work/pt_files/1bth_1.pt')
+old  = torch.load('.../old_method_inference/work/pt_file_data/1bth_1.pt')

+base.x.shape == old.x.shape  # both (127, 172)
+but the rows don’t match:

+# After permuting the new tensor to the old order:
+perm = [index of each old ID in the new ID list] torch.allclose(base.x[perm], old.x)  # → True edge_index and edge_attr exhibit the same behaviour: once you apply the same permutation to node indices (and adjust the edge endpoints accordingly) they line up exactly.

+Takeaway
+Insertion-code ordering shuffles the row ordering, not the data itself.
+The GNN sees the same graph, and retraining on the new artifacts is fine—as long as you stick with one ordering per dataset.